Olivi3rCar/Bord_Foyard_MathC_VicH/README.md

 # Technologies used

-- Python Programming language
+- Python Programming language, as well as JSON for data storage/exploitation
-- random, time, json and playsound libraries
+- random, time, os, json and playsound libraries
 - Pycharm and Git/GitHub for project management

 # Installation :